Cart

 • Rough PWM signals

-No need to carry a large oscilloscope and a separate DMM — a scope meter fits in your hand.
-Ideal for field engineers, technicians and mobile repair work. ?
+You do not need to carry a large oscilloscope and a separate DMM.
+A scope meter fits in your hand, making it ideal for field engineers, technicians and mobile repair work.

 Today’s systems use high-frequency switching, PWM, sensors and inverters.
-These signals require visual analysis, not just numbers.
+These signals require visual analysis, not just numeric readings.

-For example, a power supply may show 12V on a DMM — but the oscilloscope will reveal heavy ripple or spikes causing device malfunction. ⚡?
+A power supply may show 12V on a DMM, but the oscilloscope display may reveal heavy ripple or spikes causing device malfunction.

 Real-World Situations Where Oscilloscope Multimeters Are Essential